ksu-cs-textbooks/cis400/content/D-milestones/15-website-milestone-1.md

 Modify the existing _Shared/_Layout.cshtml_ to:

-1. Set the page title to what is provided by the page with the string “- Cowboy Cafe” concatenated to the end
+1. Set the page title to what is provided by the page with the string “- Bleakwind Buffet” concatenated to the end
 2. Provide a navigation link to the new About page
 3. Change the copyright statement to “(c) 2020 - Bleakwind Buffet LLC.”